wwanxh/homebridge-tuya-web/README.md

   - If they are not - don't open an issue.
 Ask [Tuya support](mailto:support@tuya.com) to support your device in their `/homeassistant` API
 - Remove the updated script, so your credentials won't leak

-## TODO

-These features are on my wishlist and need to be implemented:

-- Implement devices that are not supported yet.

 ## Unit tests